-22. Communicating with District and County Borough councillors a An invitation to attend a meeting of the council shall be sent, together with the agenda, to the ward councillor(s) and County Council] representing the area of the council.
+23 Communicating with District and County councillors

+- a An invitation to attend a meeting of the council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council representing the area of the council. - b Unless the council determines otherwise, a copy of each letter sent to the District and County Council shall be sent to the ward councillor(s) representing the area of the council.

-23. Restrictions on councillor activities
+24 Restrictions on councillor activities